SHARE

 Okay, confession time: maple syrup is hands-down my favorite way to sweeten desserts.
 Think about classic financiers or madeleines–don’t they just sing when you add maple syrup or sugar?
 And what about maple cookies or candies?
 Totally addictive!
 Even classic maple desserts, like a good Québécois Pouding Chômeur (Maple Pudding), always get rave reviews.

-I’ve been making gelato with maple syrup for ages, so it’s high time I shared my go-to Maple Gelato recipe with you!
-Honestly, that smooth, creamy texture of homemade gelato bursting with the warm, caramelly goodness of pure maple syrup?
-It’s magic.
+I’ve been making gelato with maple syrup for ages, so it was high time I shared my maple gelato recipe with you.
+That smooth, creamy texture of homemade gelato combined with the warm, caramelly goodness of pure maple syrup?
+Magic.
 For me, this recipe is all about celebrating a Canadian treasure with a wonderfully satisfying Italian twist.

 A brown bowl holds three scoops of creamy maple gelato, tempting you with its rich sweetness.
 On a brown surface scattered with chopped pecans, the bowl invites indulgence.
 A peach-colored cloth draped nearby enhances the warmth. // FoodNouveau.com

 So, what makes this maple gelato so unique?
-Well, the maple syrup, naturally!
-It adds this incredible depth, turning simple gelato into something earthy, naturally sweet, and honestly, pretty hard to resist eating by the spoonful.
-Thanks to the maple syrup, this gelato isn’t cloyingly sweet, just perfectly balanced with that lovely caramel scent.
-Serve this maple gelato with an extra drizzle of maple syrup–because why not?!
+The maple syrup, naturally!
+It adds incredible depth, turning a simple gelato base into something earthy, aromatic, and not cloyingly sweet.
+Serve this maple gelato with an extra drizzle of maple syrup—because honestly, why wouldn’t you?

-My preferred way to make this maple gelato is with a Sicilian-style base–that’s the kind thickened with cornstarch instead of egg yolks.
-But if you prefer my classic gelato base, that works too!
-Just swap the sugar called for in that recipe with the same amount of maple syrup.
-Easy peasy.
+My preferred way to make this maple gelato is with a Sicilian-style base—the kind thickened with cornstarch rather than egg yolks.
+I also include the option of adding one egg yolk for extra richness, but the recipe works beautifully without it.
+If you prefer my classic gelato base, that works too: just swap the sugar called for in that recipe with the same amount of maple syrup.

-• Golden (once called Light Amber): Super light colour and taste.
-It’s delicate, maybe too subtle for this gelato where you want the maple to shine.
+• Golden (once called Light Amber): Super light color and taste.
+It’s delicate, maybe too subtle for this gelato, where you want the maple to shine.

 • Amber (Medium Amber): A bit darker, a bit richer, with nice caramel notes.
 A decent all-rounder if it’s what you have on hand.

 • Dark (Dark Amber): Now we’re talking!
-Deeper colour, bolder flavor, strong caramel vibes.
+Deeper color, bolder flavor, strong caramel vibes.
 This is a great choice for a really flavorful maple gelato.

 • Very Dark (used to be Grade B): The powerhouse!
 Really dark, super robust, intense maple taste, almost molasses-like.
-Perfect if you want that maple flavor front and centre.
+Perfect if you want that maple flavor front and center.

 Photo Credit: Érable du Québec

 Cornstarch is key in Sicilian-style gelato.
-It thickens things up beautifully without making the gelato heavy, giving you that amazing silky texture we all crave.
-Just make sure to whisk it into the milk really well–no one wants lumps!
+It thickens the base without making it heavy, giving the finished maple gelato a smooth, silky texture without relying on a full egg custard.
+Just make sure to whisk the cornstarch into the cold milk really well before adding it to the hot dairy mixture—no one wants lumps in their gelato.

-Of course, if cornstarch isn’t your thing, feel free to use my Classic Gelato Base instead.
-You can read all about the differences in my deep-dive guide to making Italian ice cream at home.
+If cornstarch isn’t your thing, you can use my Classic Gelato Base instead.
+You can read more about the difference between classic and Sicilian-style gelato in my guide to making Italian ice cream at home.

 A bowl with three scoops of maple gelato sits on a brown surface, surrounded by scattered pecans.
 A glass bottle of syrup and a beige napkin with a spoon rest nearby. // FoodNouveau.com